opentripplanner/OpenTripPlanner/docs/Container-Image.md

 ## Additional notes
 Make sure to include the word "gtfs" when naming the gtfs files that you want to use for OTP.
 Otherwise, graph build will fail.

-If you want to set JVM options you can use the environment variable.
-A full example is `-e JAVA_TOOL_OPTIONS='-Xmx4g'` which you need to add to your docker command.
+If you want to set JVM options you can use the environment variable `JAVA_TOOL_OPTIONS`, so a full example to add to your docker command is `-e JAVA_TOOL_OPTIONS='-Xmx4g'`.